ShrekBytes/fast-dashboard/README.md

    ./dash-dash-dash
    ```

-   With an explicit config path:
+   Or with an explicit config path:

    ```bash
    ./dash-dash-dash -config path/to/config.yml